Therapy For Paranoid Personality Disorder: Effective Techniques

 What is paranoid personality disorder?

 Paranoid personality disorder (PPD) is a Cluster A personality disorder.
 Otherwise called eccentric personality disorders, Cluster A disorders often cause patients to experience unusual or eccentric thought patterns.
-Symptoms can include atypical behaviors and difficulty forming, building, and maintaining relationships, in large part because their behavior may be complex for other people to understand.
+Symptoms of these mental health conditions can include atypical behaviors and difficulty forming, building, and maintaining relationships, in large part because their behavior may be complex for other people to understand.
 Another common symptom is paranoia around people and about interactions, relationships, and events.

 • Frequently misinterpreting friendly or neutral interactions and perceiving them as negative or outright hostile